Edward K. Gaylord: Gaylord family

 Gaylord's daughter, Edith Kinney Gaylord, enjoyed a storied career as a journalist before devoting her life to charitable giving.
 In 1982, she founded both Inasmuch Foundation and Ethics and Excellence in Journalism Foundation (EEJF) to carry out her giving.
 In 2014, the corporate entities merged and EEJF became a wholly owned subsidiary of Inasmuch Foundation.

 His son, Edward Gaylord, inherited controlling interest but not complete ownership of The Daily Oklahoman and other family assets worth $50 million in 1974.
 Educated in business at Stanford University, Edward L. increased the family fortune by a factor of forty, to $2 billion at his death in 2003.
 The younger Gaylord purchased the Grand Ole Opry in Nashville, Tennessee.
 He also created the cable television channels The Nashville Network (TNN) and Country Music Television (CMT).

 The Daily Oklahoman newspaper, renamed The Oklahoman in 2003, remained owned by the Gaylord family until the sale to Anschutz.
 Although a respected newspaper during E.K.
 Gaylord's tenure, it became unabashedly partisan after Edward L. became its publisher; in Oklahoma some critics would satirize the paper as "The Daily Disappointment," and the Columbia Journalism Review dubbed it "The Worst Newspaper in America" in 1999.

 From Edward L.'s death until the 2011 sale, the newspaper was led by his daughter Christy Gaylord Everest.
 She led a major visual modernizing of the newspaper and was assisted in its operation by her sister, Louise Gaylord Bennett.

-The Gaylord family have frequently provided selected philanthropic contributions, including major support to the National Cowboy Hall of Fame in Oklahoma City, and have given the University of Oklahoma contributions totaling over $50 million, resulting in a large proportion of the buildings on campus being named after one family member or another.
+The Gaylord family have frequently provided selected philanthropic contributions, including major support to the National Cowboy Hall of Fame in Oklahoma City, and have given the University of Oklahoma contributions totaling over $50 million, resulting in a large proportion of the buildings on campus, including Gaylord Family Oklahoma Memorial Stadium, being named after family members.
 They provided seed money for the university's Gaylord College of Journalism and Mass Communication, which then constructed a new facility thanks in a large part to Gaylord donations.